-The Flagstaff County Agricultural Service Department offers this program to rural landowners to help promote, establish, and maintain healthy shelterbelts.
+The Flagstaff County Agricultural Service Department offers this program to rural landowners to help establish and maintain healthy shelterbelts.
 Shelterbelts conserve soil, protect crops and yard sites, trap snow, provide wildlife habitat, and beautify the landscape.
-The program will be delivered through an application process and at a 50/50 cost share between Flagstaff County and the landowner for the price of the trees.

 How to plant a shelterbelt